LukSroczynski/Notes/README.md

 ```
   git commit -a -m "message"
 ```
-> Add changes and commit them to the staging area
+> Add changes and commit them to the staging area.

 ```
   git status